Devin Singletary Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- Singletary has picked up a team-high 782 rushing yards (48.9 per game) and scored six touchdowns.
+- Singletary has ran for a team-leading 782 yards on 169 carries (48.9 yards per game) and scored six touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Singletary's matchup with the Jets.